nimal1310/Obsidian_notes/Secure system engineering.md

 3. *Middleware*
 	- It is a s/w that lies b/w an OS and the application running on it.
 	- It provide services to the client request by getting resource from the server side.
-	- `Eg:` In OS kernel is a middleware b/w os and applications.
+	- `Eg:` bios is a middleware b/w os and hardware.

 4. *Application*
 	- It is the top layer that provide user interface to interact with os.